Yishun nuisance neighbour gets 6 months' probation

-SINGAPORE - A Yishun resident has been placed on probation after causing such a nuisance to her neighbours that one even installed CCTV cameras and erected a wall to try and repel her bizarre behaviour.
+A Yishun resident has been placed on probation after causing such a nuisance to her neighbours that one even installed a closed-circuit TV (CCTV) camera and erected a wall to keep her away.

-Tan Siew Ngoh would creep up to the floor above her flat in the middle of the night and dump smelly liquids, sanitary pads and balls of toilet paper in the corridor.
+Tan Siew Ngoh would creep up to the floor above her flat in the middle of the night and dump smelly liquids, sanitary pads and balls of toilet paper along the corridor.

-The 64-year-old, who lives in a fifth-floor unit at Block 112 Yishun Ring Road, was sentenced to six months' probation on Friday (Dec 28).
+The 64-year-old, who lives in a fifth-floor unit at Block 112, Yishun Ring Road, was sentenced to six months' probation yesterday.

 IT consultant Edmund Lee, 28, one of the victims living in the affected sixth-floor units, told The Straits Times last year that his family regularly found "an oil-like substance reeking of urine splashed across their door and along the corridor".

-Tan's offences were captured on Mr Lee's CCTV camera, which he had installed in response to Tan's antics, which also affected his next-door neighbour, Madam Yeo Kim Hong, 66.
+Tan's offences were captured on Mr Lee's CCTV camera that he had installed in response to Tan's antics, which also affected his next-door neighbour, Madam Yeo Kim Hong, 66.

 Mr Lee, who lives with his sister and parents in a four-room corner unit, even erected a metre-high wall with a latched gate to keep Tan away, until the town council asked him to remove it because it was a fire hazard.